When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Every time you look at Honolulu’s skyline, you see it – Diamond Head.

 It’s not only the most iconic volcanic formation in the state, but hiking to the summit is one of the most popular activities on Hawaii.
+It’s something we love to do on Oahu for some exercise.

 The Diamond Head Summit Trail is just over 1½ miles (roundtrip) and climbs up 560 vertical feet.